1. Introduction to .Net NotifyIcon Control

 private int m_secs ;

 The Boolean variable EndNow tells when should we actually exit the form.
-The variable is used by piece of code, which run when the close button (x) of the form is pressed.
+The variable is used by a piece of code, which runs when the close button (x) of the form is pressed.
 The variable m_secs will track the remaining time before raising the notification message.

-2) Next when the button Track Seconds Elapsed is clicked, we enable the timer and it will raise the Tick event for each seconds passes.
+2) Next, when the button Track Seconds Elapsed is clicked, we enable the timer and it will raise the Tick event for each second passes.
 The Button click handler is shown below:

 //Tray_02: Simply wait for the Seconds to elapse